+- DESCRIPTION

+- Offsets are CO2-equivalent emission reductions generated by eligible projects in sectors not affected by the RGGI program.
+Eligible categories are:

+- Landfill Gas

+- Agricultural Methane

+- SF6

+- Afforestation

+- End-Use Energy Efficiency

-- Offsets are CO2-equivalent emission reductions generated by eligible projects in sectors not affected by the RGGI program. - Offsets can be used to meet 3.3% of a compliance obligation; this increases to 5% at a stage one trigger event; and 10% at a stage two trigger event.
-International offsets are only eligible following a stage two trigger event - In determining the least-cost means of compliance with RGGI and the CO2 allowance price, IPM will utilize offsets to the extent that they are cost-effective relative to on-system reductions and subject to program limitations
+- Offsets can be used to meet 3.3% of a compliance obligation; this increases to 5% at a stage one trigger event (\$7); and 10% at a stage two trigger event (\$10).
+International offsets are only eligible following a stage two trigger event.